rangelife/one-second-dash/README.md

-edit this file on home laptop. and use for below. set up by bottom of stairs or in living room nr router (need wired lan)
+edit this file on home laptop. and use for below. set up by bottom of stairs
+#> or in living room nr router (need wired lan)

 plug in AD Orange (Linksys E3000) router plug AD Orange lan upstream into main internet connected router

-connect laptop wifi to it (Sweepy Dashmaster)
+connect home laptop wifi to it (Sweepy Dashmaster)

 go into config (http://192.168.1.251, admin/password)